TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.shared_memory.rst

    through a ``SharedMemoryManager``, we avoid the need to manually track and trigger the freeing of shared memory resources.

-   This class provides methods for creating and returning :class:`SharedMemory` instances and for creating a list-like object (:class:`ShareableList`) backed by shared memory.
+   This kundi provides methods for creating and returning :class:`SharedMemory` instances and for creating a list-like object (:class:`ShareableList`) backed by shared memory.

-   Refer to :class:`multiprocessing.managers.BaseManager` for a description of the inherited *address* and *authkey* optional input arguments and how they may be used to connect to an existing ``SharedMemoryManager`` service from other processes.
+   Refer to :class:`multiprocessing.managers.BaseManager` for a description of the inherited *address* and *authkey* optional input arguments and how they may be used to connect to an existing ``SharedMemoryManager`` service kutoka other processes.

    .. method:: SharedMemory(size)